 A jaws chuck, as the name suggests, is a chuck with jaws.
 It is categorized as a lathe chuck, which is used to hold the workpieces to do machining works.
 Unlike the vices, chucks do not always adopt the design of two parallel jaws.
 With different sizes and shapes of workpieces, the chucks need to be stable enough to support the workpiece.
 Thus, lathe chucks are typically designed with optimal rigidity and stability.

-Lathe chucks are mounted to a spindle, which rotates within a headstock.
-They provide a variety of jaws chucks, including 2-jaw, 3-jaw, 4-jaw, or 6-jaw chucks.
+Lathe chucks are usually mounted to a spindle, which rotates within a headstock.
+They are typically complemented by a variety of jaws chucks, including the 2-jaw, 3-jaw, 4-jaw, or 6-jaw chucks unit.
 There are relatively more spaces for how the jaws are placed.
-With the various forms of the jaws chucks, they are able to hold workpieces with different shapes, such as round, square, hexagonal, or other irregular workpieces, which are what vices cannot work on.
+With the various forms of the jaws chucks, they are able to hold workpieces of different shapes, such as round, square, hexagonal, or other irregularly shaped workpieces, which vices would not be capable of.

-● Self-centering chucks
+● Self-centering chucks:

-● Independent chucks
+● Independent chucks: